Friedjof/CardinalSense/README.md

 CardinalSense is a project designed to enhance your orientation by providing real-time direction sensing using a digital compass.
 It allows you to determine your heading accurately and conveniently, aiding in navigation and orientation tasks.

+    This is currently a work in progress.
+The project is still in its early stages of development.
+Images and additional information will be added soon.

 ## Features

 - Accurate heading information: Utilizes a digital compass (e.g., GY-271) to provide precise direction data.